Updated March 26, 2019.

 The medical term “allergic rhinitis,” also known as hay fever, encompasses a constellation of nasal symptoms, including congestion, itching, sneezing, and runny nose.
 Although “rhinitis” literally means inflammation of the nasal passages, some clinicians also use the term to refer to a broader set of allergy symptoms that may include watery eyes and/or postnasal drip (drainage of nasal discharge down the throat).

 What steps can I take to prevent or reduce my allergies?

 The best preventive practice is to identify your triggers and reduce your exposure to them in the first place.
 Another drug-free approach is nasal irrigation, which flushes irritants from your nasal passages with a saline solution.
 Over-the-counter saline nasal sprays may provide some symptom relief, but due to the small amount of liquid used, they’re not as effective as nasal irrigation.
 Antihistamine medications that contain loratadine, cetirizine, or diphenhydramine may also be helpful in addressing allergic rhinitis symptoms.

-Combined treatment with a prescription nasal steroid spray often provides even better symptom control.
+Combined treatment with a nasal steroid spray often provides even better symptom control.
 If your symptoms don’t improve with over-the-counter medications, talk to your health care provider to determine whether this might be an option for you.

 Should I get allergy testing?

 Most people with allergic rhinitis don’t need testing.
 Allergy testing is generally only helpful for people with severe symptoms who don’t respond to standard treatment, and whose triggers haven’t yet been identified.
 Allergy testing can sometimes result in false positives, which can create added confusion regarding your best course of action, and which may result in additional—sometimes unnecessary—testing.